ahammadmejbah/NLP-Research-Topics/README.md

 <li>A portable clinical natural language processing model called Med7 is used for electronic medical records. </li>

 <li>Text is a R package that uses deep learning and natural language processing to analyze and visualize human words.</li>
+ <li>Using a natural language processing algorithm to forecast customer purchasing preferences in retail establishments.<li>

+<li>Natural Language Processing and Supervised Learning Estimator for Classifying Fake News Articles.<li>

+<li>Using Topic Modelling and Natural Language Processing, mine online reviews. <li>

+<li>Natural language processing and text analytics. <li>

+<li>Platform for Product Recommendations Using Natural Language Processing <li>

+<li>Comparative question-answering system using machine learning and natural language processing <li>

+<li>Natural Language Processing Toolkit for Unified Multilingual Robustness Evaluation: TextFlint. <li>

+<li>Machine learning is used in the implementation of natural language processing in the Seller-bot for SMEs. <li>

+<li>Application of trained natural language processing models to the identification of user stories in software problem reports.<li>

 </ol>